 EU institutions have multiple ways to ease accommodation of new staff members in the new workplace and (usually) the new country.
 The Daily Subsistence Allowance (DSA) is one of these measures.

-The DSA is paid to everyone who has had to relocate and is still on the probation period.
+The daily subsistence allowance is paid to everyone who has had to relocate and is still on the probation period.
 The DSA is higher if you are either married/in a registered partnership or have dependent children.
 For details read on.

 How much is the DSA?

-- 1293.30 EUR per month for 10 months or 43.11 EUR per day as of 01.01.2021 if you a) have changed residence in the same country or moved a different country and b) are entitled to the household allowance, i.e., if you are married or in a recognized partnership, or/and have children.
+- 1293.30 EUR per month for 10 months or 44.28 EUR per day as of 01.01.2021 if you a) have changed residence in the same country or moved a different country and b) are entitled to the household allowance, i.e., if you are married or in a recognized partnership, or/and have children.
 If your probation period is nine months, you’ll get and extra 12933.00 euros in your first year of employment, subject to the correction coefficient.